SamuelHenr/AdaBoost-TicTacToe/README.md

 # AdaBoost-TicTacToe
-Implementing AdaBosst algorithm with a tic-tac-toe dataset
+Implementing AdaBoost algorithm with a tic-tac-toe dataset